aws/containers-roadmap/preview-programs/eks-windows-preview/README.md

 ## Next steps

-* Try out running your Windows containers on your new EKS cluster.
+* Run your own Windows containers on your new EKS cluster.

+* Leave comments or questions on our [GitHub issue](https://github.com/aws/containers-roadmap/issues/69).

-* To send details of any problems, or to send more detailed feedback directly to the EKS Windows preview team, email [eks-windows-preview@amazon.com](mailto:eks-windows-preview@amazon.com). _(Please give 24-48 hours for a reply.)_
+* To send more detailed problem information or feedback directly to the EKS Windows preview team, email [eks-windows-preview@amazon.com](mailto:eks-windows-preview@amazon.com). _(Please give 24-48 hours for a reply.)_

 * This is an evolving project.
 As we roll out new features and functionality, we will update this repository and the roadmap issue.